2339140098NC/cse15l-lab-reports-1/LabReport1.md

 ### 1) no arguments
 ![Image](cat1.png)
 - working directory: ~/lecture1
 - Explanation: It doesn't show anything, because ~/lecture1 is a directory, instead of a file, and `cat` displays the contents of the file.
-But no any error displayed.
+But no any error displayed.(***correction***: after typing anything("hello") after using cat without argument, and hit enter, it shows the the contents I've typed in just now("hello"))

 ### 2) with a path to a directory as an argument
 ![Image](cat2.png)